Scroll down to find the item you are interested in reading.

 Below are the links to the ten taped sessions of the St. Ignatius Spiritual Exercises--presented by Fr.
 Ed Broom from February 10, 2022, through April 13, 2022.
 Click on each video to watch.
 After watching it, click on the handout that goes with that week's video.
 Of course, now that these talks have been recorded, you may view them on any date you wish.

 *This handout has not yet been made available for posting on our website.
 As soon as it is, we will add it.

 BRIGITTINE CARMELITE ROSARY

 Prayed After the 8:00 a.m.
-Mass
+Daily Mass

 The Rosary is prayed Monday through Saturday after our 8:00 a.m.
 Mass.
-We have recently begun using the Brigittine Carmelite Rosary instead of the regular Dominican Rosary.
+We use the Brigittine Carmelite Rosary instead of the regular Dominican Rosary.
 This Rosary came to the Discalced Carmelite Order through the travels of St. Teresa of Avila.
 While she was visiting a Brigittine Monastery in Spain (the Brigittine Nuns were founded by St. Bridget of Sweden) and there she learned to say their six-decade Rosary.
 It was later adopted as the Rosary of the Discalced Carmelite Order, with an added medal of Our Lady of Mount Carmel.
 Each Mystery in the Brigittine Rosary has an extra decade for an additional mystery.
 It has a total of twenty-four decades instead of the usual twenty.